-Provided that sadness is an emotion we generally try to avoid, why do we even listen to sad music and actually enjoy it?
-According to the idea of catharsis, as theorized by Aristotle, being overwhelmed with an undesirable emotion results into a “controlled purification” from such negative feelings.
+Provided that sadness is an emotion we generally try to avoid, why do we even listen to sad music and enjoy it?
+According to the idea of catharsis, as theorized by Aristotle, being overwhelmed with an undesirable emotion results in a “controlled purification” from such negative feelings.

 Here is a selection of heart-wrenching—yet cathartic— pieces.